 • Initial 51% Option Interest - COMPLETED.
-The Company was required, over a period of four (4) years, to issue in stages a total of 3 million common shares in the capital of the Company, and to incur in stages minimum exploration expenditures totaling \$1.6 million on the Property.
+The Company was required, over a period of four (4) years, to issue a total of 1.6 million common shares in the capital of the Company, and to incur in stages minimum exploration expenditures totaling \$1.6 million on the Property.
 Banyan will act as the Property's operator during the initial four-year term and has the option to defer expenditures into a 5th year.
 Following the earning of the 51% Option Interest, a joint venture ("JV") will be formed and Banyan will have the ability to elect to earn an additional 24%.

-For the periods ended December 31, 2022 and 2021 Expressed in Canadian Funds
+For the periods ended December 31, 2023 and 2022 Expressed in Canadian Funds